Civil Engineering Technician

 This Seneca program has been validated by the Credential Validation Service as an Ontario College Credential as required by the Ministry of Training, Colleges and Universities.

-- Complete duties and monitor that work is performed in compliance with contractual obligations, applicable laws, standards, bylaws, codes and ethical practices in the civil engineering field.
+- complete duties and assist in monitoring that work is performed in compliance with contractual obligations, applicable laws, standards, bylaws, codes and ethical practices in the civil engineering field.

-- Promote and carry out sustainable practices* in accordance with contract documents, industry standards and environmental legislative requirements.
+- carry out sustainable practices* in accordance with contract documents, industry standards and environmental legislative requirements.

-- Facilitate the collaboration and interaction among the project team and project stakeholders* to support civil engineering projects*.
+- collaborate with the project team and communicate effectively with project stakeholders* to support civil engineering projects*.

-- Collect, process, analyze and coordinate technical data to produce written and graphical project-related documents.
+- collect, process and interpret technical data to produce written and graphical project-related documents.

-- Participate in the design and modeling phase of civil engineering projects* by applying engineering concepts, technical mathematics* and principles of science to the review, production and/or modification of project plans.
+- participate in the design and modeling phase of civil engineering projects* by applying engineering concepts, basic technical mathematics* and principles of science to the review and production of project plans.

-- Contribute to the scheduling and coordination and cost estimation of civil engineering projects* and monitor their progression by applying principles of construction project management.
+- assist in the scheduling, cost estimation and monitoring of the progression of civil engineering projects* by applying principles of construction project management.

-- Coordinate and perform quality control* testing and evaluate equipment, materials and methods used in the implementation and completion of civil engineering projects*.
+- perform quality control* testing and the monitoring of equipment, materials and methods involved in the implementation and completion of civil engineering projects*.

-- Apply teamwork, leadership, supervision and interpersonal skills when working individually or within multidisciplinary teams to complete civil engineering projects*.
+- apply teamwork, leadership and interpersonal skills when working individually or within multidisciplinary teams to complete civil engineering projects*.